gxapplications/asterism-plugin-zwave/README.md

 ## INSTALL PREREQUISITES

-You need to install 'V1.6' version of OpenZWave/open-zwave + Central scenes support (PR #1125).
-TODO !0: see if central scenes support is ok
+You need to install version 1.6 version of OpenZWave/open-zwave.
-As this composed version is quite hard to get, I made a branch you can checkout on my open-zwave fork of official repository, from official V1.6 tag with central scenes support added.
+As this specific version is the only one tested with asterism, I tagged a version on my fork of of official repository, named 'V1.6 used for asterism-plugin-zwave ^v1.0.3'.

 You need to run these commands: